liesnikov/extensible-elaborator/slides/main.md

 ```

-## Type clasess: what does the user write
+## Type classes: what does the user write

 ```
 plus : {A : Type} -> {{PlusOperation A}}